johnmacmillan96/CAN/README.md

 ```
 sudo nano /boot/config.txt
 ```
-This bring up the file, and allows you to make changes.
+This brings up the text file, and allows you to make changes.
 Add the following text, then exit out of the file with CTRL-X, making sure to save your changes:
 ```
 dtparam=spi=on
 dtoverlay=mcp2515-can0,oscillator=16000000,interrupt=25